konkaltsas/konkaltsas.github.io/_posts/2023-07-27-netscaler-automation-toolkit-updates-ansible-collection.md

 image: assets/images/2023-07-27-automation-toolkit-updates.png
 featured: false
 hidden: false
-rating: 4.5
+comments: false
 ---

 &nbsp;

-In this NetScaler Community Connect webinar we talked about the NetScaler's Automation Toolkit and then we focused on the new NetScaler Ansible Collection and share some Ansible Golden PlayBooks.
+During this "NetScaler Connect" webinar I had the oportunity to talk about the NetScaler's Automation Toolkit and then we focused on the new NetScaler Ansible Collection and shared some Ansible Golden PlayBooks.

 ## Watch the recording